 Welcome on a student tour to Cardiff & Wales.

-In the late afternoon we will take a short journey to Cardiff Bay which includes beautful views over the Bay plus the Pierhead Museum, Millennium Centre and National Assembly of Wales (Welsh Government).
+In the late afternoon we will take a short journey to Cardiff Bay on the south coast which offers beautiful views and is the location for the Millennium Centre, Pierhead and National Assembly of Wales (Welsh Government).

 Student Top Attractions in Cardiff